 Asian gypsy moth (AGM) is a serious pest that can be carried on ships and cargo.
 AGM populations are prevalent in some seaport areas in Far East Russia, Japan, Korea, and Northern China.
-If introduced, AGM would have significant negative impacts on North American forestry and agriculture, the natural environment, the commerce that relies on those plant resources, and market access.
+If introduced to North America, AGM would have significant negative impacts on our forestry and agriculture, the natural environment, the commerce that relies on those plant resources, and market access.